GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Observations

 The data were reduced using a self-developed pipeline based on IRAF routines.
 Data reduction included bias and response correction, and wavelength calibrations using HgAr and Ne lamps, which were also used to do a 2D distortion correction.
 Cosmic rays were removed using the \texttt{lacos\_spec} routine \citep[][]{2001PASP..113.1420V}.
 The flux calibration was performed using as reference the spectrophotometric standard star G191B2B \citep[][]{1990AJ.....99.1621O}.
 The 1D spectrum was obtained through optimal extraction \citep{1986PASP...98..609H}.

-This is the first afterglow spectrum of a short GRB showing evidence for absorption lines obtained since GRB~160410A and only the third spectrum of a short GRB afterglow to have them, which is why we include it in this paper for comparison.
-Unfortunately the low signal-to-noise ratio of the spectrum of GRB~201221D limits the amount of information that can be extracted from these data.
+This is the first afterglow spectrum of a short GRB showing evidence for absorption lines obtained since GRB\,160410A and only the third spectrum of a short GRB afterglow to have them, which is why we include it in this paper for comparison.
+The spectrum shows emission and absorption features while the continuum is dominated by the host galaxy (see Sect. \ref{sec:grb201221D}).
+Unfortunately the low signal-to-noise ratio of the spectrum of GRB\,201221D limits the amount of information that can be extracted from these data.